-- 8.1 The scheme has been subject to extensive local community consultation and engagement prior to planning submission, which was subsequently achieved.
-All homes will be offered to local people first through each sites Local Lettings Plan, prioritising those in housing need from the local vicinity. - 8.2 Ahead of site investigation works starting on site a letter was sent out to residents introducing Osborne as the contractor and highlighting initial on-site activities. - 8.3 Regular scheduled meetings and community events are now taking place with members of the local community and the Council has worked with Osborne to develop a Communications Plan to ensure that there will be regular meetings with residents and regular newsletters published. - 8.4 A Ward Councillor Briefing Note was issued on 17 May 2023 setting out the Recommendations referred to in this Paper.
-Comments were received from Cllr Barraclough, Cllr Less and Cllr Butler-Thalassis, details of which are included in Confidential Appendix E together with our response. - 8.5 The Council is required to act in accordance with the public sector equality duty under the Equality Act 2010 and have due regard to this duty when carrying out its functions, which includes making new decisions.
-An Equalities Impact Assessment carried out to cover the proposed development is attached as Appendix B. - 8.6 This EIA has identified potential positive impacts on many protected characteristic groups and how the Torridon Car Park development will contribute to improvements in the area through an increase in affordable housing which meets the needs of local residents.
-The EIA has identified potential beneficial equality effects of the proposed development. - 8.7 Table 6-2 of the EIA provides a summary of the potential construction and operational impacts of the proposals.
+- 8.1.
+The scheme has been subject to extensive local community consultation and engagement prior to planning submission, which was subsequently achieved.
+All homes will be offered to local people first through each sites Local Lettings Plan, prioritising those in housing need from the local vicinity. - 8.2.
+Ahead of site investigation works starting on site a letter was sent out to residents introducing Osborne as the contractor and highlighting initial on-site activities. - 8.3.
+Regular scheduled meetings and community events are now taking place with members of the local community and the Council has worked with Osborne to develop a Communications Plan to ensure that there will be regular meetings with residents and regular newsletters published. - 8.4.
+A Ward Councillor Briefing Note was issued on 17 May 2023 setting out the Recommendations referred to in this Paper.
+A question was raised by Cllr Sanquest, details of which are included in Appendix D together with our response.
+No further comments were received from the Ward Councillors. - 8.5.
+The Council is required to act in accordance with the public sector equality duty under the Equality Act 2010 and have due regard to this duty when carrying out its functions, which includes making new decisions.
+An Equalities Impact Assessment carried out to cover the proposed development is attached as Appendix B. - 8.6.
+This EIA has identified potential positive impacts on many protected characteristic groups and how the Queens Park Court development will contribute to improvements in the area through an increase in affordable housing which meets the needs of local residents.
+The EIA has identified potential beneficial equality effects of the proposed development.

+- 8.7.
+Table 6-2 of the EIA provides a summary of the potential construction and operational impacts of the proposals.
 This provides an assessment of groups with protected characteristics who are likely to be disproportionately or differentially affected by each of the impacts.
 The table also provides a brief overview of planned mitigation to minimise adverse impacts as well as activities in place to enhance opportunities resulting from beneficial impacts.
-It is envisaged that this table can used to monitor equality effects as the development progresses.

-8.8 The Cabinet Member for Climate Action Regeneration and Renters and the Cabinet Member for Housing Services have been consulted on this report and support the recommendations to deliver the scheme.
+It is envisaged that this table can used to monitor equality effects as the development progresses. - 8.8.
+The Cabinet Member for Climate Action, Regeneration and Renters and the Cabinet Member for Housing Services have been consulted on this report and support the recommendations to deliver the scheme.